 Right from the start, these women were do-ers!
 They worked diligently and grew in numbers for more than 100 years before going underground during the French Revolution.
 The Congregation was

 re-established in 1807 by Mother Saint John Fontbonne in Lyon, France.
 As word of the Sisters’ good deeds grew, their community grew too.

 In 1834 the Bishop of St. Louis, Missouri, asked Mother St. John Fontbonne to send Sisters of St. Joseph to America and Bishop Cretin invited the Sisters of St. Joseph to join him in St. Paul.
 Four Sisters boarded a steamboat in 1851 and headed north on the Mississippi River for the Minnesota Territory.

 The Sisters were given a small building on the bluffs of the Mississippi as their home.
 They opened the city’s first boarding school 8 days later.
 They named it St. Mary’s, later renaming it St. Joseph’s Academy.
 When the cholera epidemic hit St. Paul the Sisters transformed their school into what became the first hospital in Minnesota, St. Joseph’s Hospital.

 Throughout the years, the Sisters of St. Joseph focused mainly on education and health care in the Twin Cities, Greater Minnesota, and North Dakota.
 Sisters founded and staffed parish schools, high schools, and several hospitals.
 In 1905 the Sisters founded the College of St. Catherine, now St. Catherine University.

 The Sisters have supported new immigrants since the late 1800s.
-Today’s immigrants who need to navigate in a new culture with its difficult language are served by Learning In Style School and the Children’s Room.
+Today’s immigrants who need to navigate a new culture and adapt to a different language are served by Learning In Style School,

 Those committed to justice for all are served by the Justice Commission, which is rooted in the belief that justice is the work of all of us.